nicolashainaux/mathmaker/README.rst

        $ sudo apt-get install eukleides libxml2-utils gettext texlive-latex-base

-   And for the LaTeX packages: you can either install the complete texlive distribution (takes some room on the hard disk): run ``$ sudo apt-get install texlive-full``, or install only the necessary packages:
+   And for the yet missing LaTeX packages: you can either install the complete texlive distribution (takes some room on the hard disk): run ``$ sudo apt-get install texlive-full``, or install only the necessary packages:

    ::

-       $ sudo apt-get install texlive-luatex texlive-latex-recommended texlive-xetex texlive-pstricks texlive-font-utils texlive-latex-extra texlive-base texlive-latex-base texlive-science texlive-pictures texlive-generic-recommended texlive-fonts-recommended texlive-fonts-extra
+       $ sudo apt-get install texlive-luatex texlive-latex-recommended texlive-xetex texlive-pstricks texlive-font-utils texlive-latex-extra texlive-base texlive-science texlive-pictures texlive-generic-recommended texlive-fonts-recommended texlive-fonts-extra

 -  on FreeBSD(2):